The (Im)possibility of Liquidity Planning

 Room to Breathe

-No company can exist without liquidity: it would be incapacitated within just a few days.
-Primary liquidity risk factors take a company's liquidity - its room to breathe.
+No company can exist without liquidity planning: it would be incapacitated within just a few days.
+Primary liquidity risk factors take a company’s liquidity – its room to breathe.
 Cash management is essential for short-term planning horizons.
-In the medium and long term, companies require a liquidity plan, a pre requisite for meaningful risk management, which is cleanly separated from corporate financial planning.
+In the medium and long term, companies require a liquidity plan, a prerequisite for meaningful risk management, which is cleanly separated from corporate financial planning.
 These two topic areas deal with interest and currency management from different perspectives.
 Companies need to ensure a basic liquidity supply, consider supply costs and take into account possible fluctuations caused by currency exchange factors.